Warmer Homes in Coventry offers help with home insulation and heating improvements for residents who are struggling to

 1. Gas Boiler replacement

 Mary and her family live in an average-sized 3 bedroomed semi-detached house and needs a new efficient gas boiler for her central heating system.
 She receives Income-based Jobseeker's Allowance.
-Providing it's a straightforward replacement, it won't cost Mary anything to have it replaced under Warmer Homes in Coventry after the Council has helped with her contribution.
+Providing it is a straightforward replacement, it won't cost Mary anything to have it replaced under Warmer Homes in Coventry after the Council has helped with her contribution.

 2. External wall insulation

 Upkhar lives in an average-sized 3 bedroomed mid-terrace house with solid walls and has got electric storage heaters.
 He's not receiving benefits but is on a low income and his house has a Band E rated Energy Performance Certificate showing that it's hard to heat.
 He could save around £160 a year on his fuel bills by having external wall insulation fitted.
-After the Council has helped with his contribution, the cost to him under Warmer Homes in Coventry will be £694.
+After the Council has helped with his contribution, the cost to him under Warmer Homes in Coventry will be greatly reduced.

 3. Cavity wall insulation

 Tom lives in an average-sized 3 bedroomed end-terrace house with uninsulated cavity walls, and has got gas central heating.
 He's not receiving benefits and has 2 children under the age of 18 living with him.
 Under Warmer Homes in Coventry, the cavity wall insulation would be installed at no cost to Tom.

 If you have any questions, please contact Act On Energy.